Friends of the Bees

 Free Plants

-Tee’s Plants is proud to support pollinator conservation by donating a Friends of the Bees certified plant to your garden with every purchase of $25 or more.
+Tee’s Plants is proud to support pollinator conservation by donating a Friend of the Bees certified plant to your garden with every purchase of $35 or more.
 These specially selected plants provide vital food and habitat for bees, butterflies, and other pollinators, helping to create a thriving, sustainable environment.
 Together, we can make a meaningful impact, one garden at a time!

 Community Planting